JEddy92/JEddy92.github.io/working/2018-06-05-ts_seq2seq_conv.md

 **Note**: if you're interested in building a simple WaveNet-style CNN time series model yourself using keras, check out the [accompanying notebook - ADD LINK]() that I've posted on github.
 For an introductory look at high-dimensional time series forecasting with neural networks, you can read my previous [blog post -- ADD LINK]().

 If you're reading this blog, it's likely that you're familiar with some of the classic applications of convolutional neural networks to tasks like image recognition and text classification.
 Convolutions are a very natural and powerful tool for capturing spacially invariant patterns.
 It matters little *where* in the image whiskers occur when we're identifying a cat.
 Similarly, in classifying a document as a court case transcript, the *presence* of legal jargon phrases matters much more to us than their *position* in the document.
 But what about temporal patterns?
+By a similar token, might there be recurring patterns like weekly cyclicality and certain autocorrelation structures that convolutions are well-suited to model?

 ![WaveNet](/images/ts_conv/WaveNet_gif.gif)